Dedicated Student Support Team

 No one knows the Honors College student experience better than another brilliant student.
 The trained peer mentors within the Honors College are unmatched across the university.
 If you have a question about your research project, or need tips and guidance in studying for a final, you'll have someone to provide timely, encouraging, and practical advice.

 All of us can use some support achieving at our full potential.
 The Honors College has a dedicated Student Support Team who can help you navigate challenges you might encounter along the way and connect you to campus resources that will support your success.

 Mason is ideally located for access to the world's best market for a number of growing employment fields.
 You'll spend your undergraduate years with access to a global city; Washington's culture of diplomacy, collaboration, and inclusion inspires many to reach for higher goals and strive for greater answers.
 Our experiential learning classes help connects students with local businesses, nonprofits, and community stakeholders, where they undertake problem-based learning that helps them prepare for today's workplaces.

 Many Honors College students have successfully sought out prestigious national fellowships.
 The Honors College works with the Office of Fellowships to help motivated Honors College students pursue prestigious programs such as the Fulbright, Udall, Truman, Goldwater, and Boren fellowships.

-Students receive additional support from Honors College student organizations including the Honors College Student Advisory Board, Honors College Recruitment Team, Honoring Our Community groups, and Honors College Multicultural Alliance.
+Students receive additional support from Honors College student organizations including the Honors College Student Advisory Board, Honors College Recruitment Team, and Honoring Our Community groups.